Gaseous Dynamical Friction: a Numerical Study of Extended Perturbers: Results

 \subsection{Force}

+We now compare the drag force from the Plummer perturber in our numerical setup to that from the point mass prediction.
+We consider the force produced across different Mach numbers, and across different parts of the wake.
+We also show how these forces vary for different numerical resolutions, and include the forces produced by the runs with the alternative solvers.
+The wake does not match at small radii, as discussed above.
+However, we aim to identify the radius at which the net force on the perturber matches for both our numerical results, and the point mass prediction from \citet{ja:ostriker1999}.
+We calculate the force for different inner radial limits $r_\mathrm{cut}$.
+The force comparison is made to Equation \ref{eq:force}, substituting $r_\mathrm{min}=r_\mathrm{cut}$ so that we are comparing the numerical and analytic forces from the same regions of the respective wakes.

-The analytic prediction for the net gravitational force, from the wake, on the perturber is given by Equation (\ref{eq:force}).
-In the subsonic case, this solution to the integral holds for $r_\mathrm{min}<(c_s - V_0)t$, which requires the wake is larger than the effective size of the perturber.
-For supersonic cases, the solution is found by assuming $r_\mathrm{min}<(V_0-c_s)t$, which means that the lower limit of the integral is inside the cone section of the wake.
+The prediction from linear theory for the net gravitational force on the perturber is given by Equation (\ref{eq:force}).
+In the subsonic case, this solution to the integral holds for $r_\mathrm{min}<(c_s - V_0)t$, which requires the wake to be larger than the effective size of the perturber.
+For supersonic cases, the solution is found by assuming $r_\mathrm{min} < (V_0-c_s)t$, which means that the lower limit of the integral is within the Mach cone.
 A numerical integration of the analytic over-density $\alpha$ is used at times when these conditions were not satisfied.
-For instance, this would be when the cone part of the wake is entirely inside $r_\mathrm{min}$, but the spherical part extends beyond $r_\mathrm{min}$.
+For example, this would happen if the cone is entirely inside $r_\mathrm{min}$, but not the spherical part.
 This allows us to produce an accurate force for the analytic wake solution, no matter the limits of the integration.
-The equivalent force from the simulation outputs is calculated by direct force summation.
-The Newtonian gravitational force is calculated between each particle of mass $M_\mathrm{part}$, and the massive perturber $M_\mathrm{p}$.
-All particles within $r<r_{\mathrm{min}}$ of the perturber are excluded from the calculation.
+It is achieved by explicitly breaking the wake into zones, with cone and sphere sections, and then integrating the sections separately based on where $r_\mathrm{min}$ falls.